ShaikhBorhanUddin/Customer-Sentiment-Analysis-in-Streatham-Area-Restaurants/README.md

 ## Result Analysis & Visualization

+In this section, the results for both models will be analyzed.
+The table below presents the sentiment analysis outcomes from the VADER model, which offers a lexicon-based perspective on how each restaurant is perceived by customers based on the content of the reviews.

 | Restaurant Title                      | Negative | Neutral | Positive | Total | Positive Ratio |
 |--------------------------------------|----------|---------|----------|-------|----------------|
 | Roots Restaurant                     | 19       | 24      | 693      | 736   | 0.941576       |